yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2022/index.md

 forum = 0
 +++

 Glad to have you here, yuz-ers!
-This month we're proud to showcase a ton of kernel changes that finally fix long standing bugs, massive performance improvements, UI and input changes, and more!
+This month, we're proud to showcase a ton of kernel changes that finally fix long standing bugs, massive performance improvements, UI and input changes, and more!

 <!--more-->